mattbradburyuk/ps-training-accounts-practical/README.md

     cordapp project(":commonWorkflows")
 }
 ```
+(Probably check it still builds at this point)

- 7. repeat same process to create the receiverWorkflows and iotworkflows
+ 7. Repeat same process to create the receiverWorkflows and iotworkflows

-The dependency structre ended up as:
+The dependency structure ended up as:

  - commonWorkFlows -> contracts
  - producerWokflows -> commonWorkflows